nicolai-schlemeier/Image_Duplicate_Finder/README.md

 Known Problems:
--it takes ca 10 sec to startup... yes, know pythonic problem...no easy fix for that.
+- it takes ca 10 sec to startup... yes, know pythonic problem...no easy fix for that.

--this program is based on dictionarys. therefore some images can only be matched once.
+- this program is based on dictionarys. therefore some images can only be matched once.

 To be sure to find all similar images the programm should be run at least twice or until no more matches are found.

 - the design is lame, could be from year 2000.
 Yes, live with it.

--there are some minor bugs....
+- there are some minor bugs....
 Yes, live with it.